Hello, readers! Are you ready for another News Roundup?

 In a meeting in Beijing on Saturday, U.S. Secretary of State Rex Tillerson and Chinese Foreign Minister Wang Yi worked to smooth over tensions between their two countries.
 The two men discussed North Korea, the related THAAD system in South Korea, and Taiwan.
-They also tried to set the stage for a summit between U.S. President Donald Trump and Chinese President Xi JinPing.
+They also tried to set the stage for a summit between U.S. President Donald Trump and Chinese President Xi Jinping.

-Tillerson and Wang promised to work together to ensure that the nuclear-armed North Korea would purse “a different course,” but there are many challenges ahead.
+Tillerson and Wang promised to work together to ensure that nuclear-armed North Korea would pursue “a different course,” but there are many challenges ahead.
 Wang agreed that the U.N. sanctions on North Korea served as a blueprint for dealing with the country, but China would like to see North Korea halt its program and for the U.S. and South Korea to abandon missile defense systems in order to resume talks.
 Tillerson agreed that talks could only resume when North Korea halts its weapons programs.
 But there is a possibility that Tillerson would propose “secondary sanctions” on Chinese banks and other firms who do business with North Korea in violation of U.N. sanctions.

 Taiwan is also a delicate situation and it could be jeopardized by any arms deals.
 Currently, Trump’s team is developing an arms package for Taiwan that could include advanced rocket systems and anti-ship missiles to protect against China …